-Demonstrate proper and safe use of chemical, combustible materials, electricity, high-pressure gases, climbing ladders and lifting heavy objects.
+- Demonstrate proper and safe use of chemical, combustible materials, electricity, high-pressure gasses, climbing ladders and lifting heavy objects. - Explain the theory of Refrigeration and Air Conditioning and the physical properties of components and devices. - Demonstrate critical thinking, interpersonal, writing, and reading skills working with team members and customers.